ome/training-docker/_episodes/14-practical.md

 For **didactic purposes only**, we will mount the ``/tmp`` folder.
 Usually you will mount a directory corresponding to your data storage.
 You can set the permissions when mounting the volume e.g. mount as read-only.
+We will create a folder in the Virtual Machine that we will map to the ``/OMERO`` folder in the virtual machine.

 First we need to stop the server.
 ~~~